Last Updated: June 24, 2022

 Blooom vs Acorns

-As opposed to blooom, which focuses on retirement accounts with greater savings balances, Acorns is more driven to those who are just starting their investment journey.
-It supports taxable investment ($1 a month) and retirement accounts ($3 per month).
+As opposed to blooom, which focuses on retirement accounts with greater savings balances, Acorns is more suitable for those who are just starting their investment journey.
+It supports taxable investment ($3 a month) and retirement accounts ($3 per month).
 For $5 a month, you can even open an account to save for your children’s college.

 To finalize our blooom review, we’ll briefly discuss what we liked and didn’t like about it.